Coeliac disease and coronavirus (COVID-19)

 Who is classed as clinically vulnerable?

-We know that the guidance has been a cause of confusion for our community and we have been in contact with various bodies including the Department of Health and Public Health England.
 The risk of hyposplenism to children with coeliac disease is very low and the risk for adults is likely to be low, particularly for individuals who have had the recommended pneumococcal vaccination, have been diagnosed and following a strict gluten free diet for several years and are otherwise healthy.